lailahamdan1116/iDTech_JavaScript_Bootcamp/README.md

 # JavaScript Bootcamp
-This is my repository for Javascript Bootcamp with iDTech
+This is my repository for Javascript Bootcamp with iDTech.